Contracts and consumer protection

 Through the courts

-Where any consumer rights have been infringed (including where a trader has breached the contract or any of its implied conditions or warranties) the consumer can seek a remedy in the courts (see Implied terms of a contract, this section).
+Where any consumer rights have been infringed (including where a trader has breached the contract or any of its implied conditions or warranties), the consumer can seek a remedy in the courts or the Northern Territory Civil and Administrative Tribunal (“NTCAT”) if it is Small Claim (see Implied terms of a contract, this section).

-At the time of writing claims under $10,000 may be taken as a 'small claim'.
-Claims up to $100,000 may be taken in the Local Court.
+At the time of writing, claims under $25,000 may be taken as a 'small claim' in the NTCAT [Small Claims Act (SCA) s6.
+In some situations, NTCAT may transfer the case to the Local Court.
+For example, where the facts are complex or it is related to another proceeding in the Local Court.
+Claims up to $250,000 may be taken in the Local Court.
 Claims for greater amounts must be taken in the Supreme Court.

-Court action can be expensive and in many cases it is advisable to have a solicitor.
-The NT Legal Aid Commission, Aboriginal legal aid services or a community legal centre can provide free or low cost representation in some cases (see Legal aid, chapter 2) and other types of support are available.
+NTCAT and Court action can be expensive, and in many cases, it is advisable to have a solicitor.
+However, NTCAT Small Claims are designed for self-represented parties.
+In NTCAT Small Claims, you need permission from the NTCAT to have a lawyer represent you.
+The NT Legal Aid Commission, Aboriginal legal aid services or a community legal centre can provide free or low-cost representation in some cases (see Legal Aid chapter 2), and other types of support are available.

 Small claims